 When you’re ready to make a big purchase, you typically have a ballpark figure of what you intend to spend.
 It might be $20,000 for a car, for example.
 But when it comes to health care?
 It’s an entirely different ballgame.

-A new report by InsuranceQuotes.com drives that home.
+A recent report by InsuranceQuotes.com drives that home.
 The report looks at a variety of health care services and the degree to which the average American overestimates or underestimates the costs.
 That can lead to a pleasant surprise when you get the bill — or nauseating horror.

 “Americans often underestimate the cost of health care.
 They also overestimate the price of some common health care procedures,” the report said.
 “We conducted a survey of 1,000 Americans to find out what they think health care should cost and then compared it to the reality of today’s medical price tags.”